 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 Unfortunately there is no information about Canavese DOC available.

 Description to Canavese DOC

-DOC area for reds, rosé wines and white wines in the Italian region Piedmont, The area covers approximately 1,800 hectares of vineyards in 99 municipalities in the province of Torino, the municipalities of Cavaglià, Dorzano, Roppolo, Salussola, Viverone u.
+DOC area for red wines, rosé wines and white wines in the Italian region Piedmont, The zone comprises around 1,800 hectares of vineyards in 99 municipalities in the province of Torino, the municipalities of Cavaglià, Dorzano, Roppolo, Salussola, Viverone u.
 Simone in the province of Biella, as well as Alice Castello u.
 Moncrivello in the province of Vercelli.
 At the label Bianco, Rosso and Rosato are not specified.

-The Bianco is 100% pure varietal Erbaluce vinified.
-Rosso (also as Novello ) and Rosato (also as Spumante ) are in any mixture of Nebbiolo.
-Barbera, Bonarda di Cavaglià = Uva Rara, Bonarda Croatina.
-Freisa and Neretto = Neretto di Bairo (about 60%), as well as other approved varieties (max 40%) blended.
-The varietal red wines Barbera and Nebbiolo are made from at least 85% of the respective variety, and max.
-15% of other approved generated.
+The Bianco is 100% pure Erbaluce vinified.
+Rosso (also called Novello ) and Rosato (also as Spumante ) are mixed in Nebbiolo.
+Barbera, Bonarda di Cavaglià = Uva Rara, Bonarda = Croatina.
+Freisa and neretto = Neretto di Bairo (60%) and other approved varieties (max.
+40%) blended.
+The pure red wines Barbera and Nebbiolo are made from at least 85% of the respective variety, as well as max.
+15% of other licensed producers.